Are Miracles Real? What Judaism, Christianity, and Islam Say

 Key takeaways

-• All three Abrahamic faiths affirm miracles as real divine acts, not myths or metaphors.
+• All three Abrahamic faiths affirm that miracles are real historical events, not merely metaphors or myths.

 FAQs